Boey Kim Cheng: Career and achievements

 Boey's poems are on the A-level syllabus for English literature in Singapore.
 His poem "The Planners" was included in the international O-level Literature in English and International General Certificate of Secondary Education syllabi from 2013 to 2015, and 2017 and 2018, while "Reservist" will be tested from 2017 to 2019.
 In addition, the New York University Sydney has Boey's Between Stations on its reading list.

 In 2014, Boey served as one of the English Poetry judges for the Singapore Literature Prize.
 In October 2017, Boey's first novel, Gull Between Heaven and Earth, a fictionalised biography of Chinese poet Du Fu, was published by Epigram Books.

-Boey's The Singer and Other Poems was shortlisted for the 2023 Kenneth Slessor Prize for Poetry.
+Boey's The Singer and Other Poems won the 2023 Kenneth Slessor Prize for Poetry.